opinion

 Shopping has changed shape twice in my career.
 The first shift was the internet itself — customers could compare products and prices from their couch instead of driving to four stores on a Saturday.
 The second shift was subtler and matters more: customers stopped treating the website and the store as separate.
 They check the site before coming in.
 They expect what's online to match what's in the store.
 They expect to call the store about a web order and get answers.
 They expect to pick up an online order at the nearest location.

-Your website isn't competing with Amazon for the sale anymore.
-It's competing with Amazon for the trip.
+Your website is not competing with Amazon on price anymore.
+It is competing to inspire a trip to your store.
 And if your “website” is actually somebody else's website with your name on the wrapper, you're losing that competition every day in ways you'll never see on a Profit & Loss statement.

 The fix is conceptually simple — host your own site, connect it to live POS inventory at every location, give stores visibility into web orders, and let customers pick up at whichever store has stock.
 The execution is where it gets interesting.
 The moment I started building, I ran straight into the problem nobody talks about: the products in our POS were sellable in the store, but they weren't sellable on the website.